jack-ningtz/jack-ningtz/README.md

 - 👀 I’m interested in reading and coding.
 - 🌱 I’m currently learning vue.
 - 💞️ So, Actually, I’m a fake coder.
-- 📫 I only can Ctrl C and Ctrl V , It's so magic!!
+- 📫 I only can Ctrl C and Ctrl V , It's so magic !!

 <!---
 jack-ningtz/jack-ningtz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.